lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 #### Contacting the Temple

-Members who are planning to be married or sealed to a spouse should contact the temple in advance to schedule the ordinance (see 27.1.2).
+Members who are planning to be sealed to a spouse should contact the temple in advance to schedule the ordinance (see 27.1.2).
 The temple will provide instructions when the appointment is scheduled.

 27.3.2.3